kboyd/Roc/README.md

 Features and Project Maturity
 -----------------------------

-The software is released as a library and as a command-line interface (CLI) front-end for the library.
+This software is in the early design and development stages.
+It is planned to be released as a library and as a command-line interface (CLI) front-end for the library.
+The table below contains a summary of features.
 Features are "not applicable", "planned", "implemented", "tested", or "stable".

 <table>
   <thead>